Alameda County

 Strong Seller's Market

-Inventory is climbing but homes still close fast and over ask.
+Inventory stays tight and homes still close fast and over ask.

 Pricing & Speed